ubccr/ccrdocs/pages/software/modules.md

 | pytorch      | PyTorch                                                                                      |

-If you require other specific python modules, you might be able to install them yourself within a [virtual environment](../howto/python.md#virtual-environments), but this comes with some caveats.
-If your package is not conducive to a virtual environment, you can create your own Python module bundle with [Easybuild](../howto/easybuild.md) or utilize a [container](../howto/containerization.md).
-Please refer to our [Python documentation](../howto/python.md) for more information.
+If you require other python libraries not included within CCR's python modules, you can install them yourself but you MUST be careful in doing so.
+Instructions you may find online for installing python packages may not work the same in CCR's HPC environment.
+We provide extensive documentation and training guides for Python to ensure you have a successful experience.
+Which method you use will depend on your workflow and your needs.
+We have some suggestions:

+  - Not sure?
+Check out the ["Using Python at CCR"](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/288741) course in UB Learns for a full walk through of all the Python options and suggestions for when to use each one.
+  - Prefer to read documentation?
+Check out this [How to Use Python at CCR](../howto/python.md) page.
+  - Already know you want to use containers?
+See [here](../howto/containerization.md) for CCR's container docs.
+If you're using GPU-enabled codes, make sure to review [this guide](../howto/containerization.md#gpu-enabled-containers-with-apptainer) first!
+  - Already using other Easybuild modules and want to build your own Python bundle?
+See [here](../howto/easybuild.md) for instructions.
+  - Already have your Python environment ready to go?
 See [here](https://github.com/ubccr/ccr-examples/blob/main/slurm/2_ApplicationSpecific/python/README.md) for examples on how to run Python using Slurm scripts.
+  - Know you really can't do without conda?
+See [here](https://github.com/ubccr/ccr-examples/blob/main/containers/2_ApplicationSpecific/conda/README.md) for an example of how to build and run a conda container.

 ### R